-Lots of breastfeeding moms look for ways to increase their breast milk supply.
+Lots of breastfeeding moms try to look for ways to help increase their breast milk supply.

-Something that you may not have thought of to try is food!
+Something that you may not have thought of trying is food!

 Believe it or not but eating certain foods may actually BOOST and PROMOTE breast milk production!
 This study here actually talks about Nutrition during Lactation.